mortezakowkabi/jcb-persian-documentation/013-dynamicGet.md

 * **Categories (cb_categories)**
 * **Other component views**

-For instance, adding a *category field* automatically integrates Joomla’s category system into your component.
+For instance, adding a *category field* automatically integrates Joomla's category system into your component.

 ### 6.2 – Joint View Tables